edgedb/edgedb/docs/edgeql/sets.rst

 Multisets
 ---------

-Technically sets in EdgeDB are actually *multisets*, becauase they can contain duplicates of the same element.
+Technically sets in EdgeDB are actually *multisets*, because they can contain duplicates of the same element.
 To eliminate duplicates, use the :eql:op:`DISTINCT set <DISTINCT>` operator.